-Police in France are also still on the hunt for the jewelry stolen from a Chopard employee's hotel room in Cannes, but there are plenty of other, much older fashion and jewelry thefts that still haven't been completely solved.
+Police are still gathering information about the robbery at Selfridges, but there are plenty of other fashion thefts that still haven't been completely solved.
 Case in point: only a portion of the legendary raid at the Harry Winston store in Paris was ever found, and it doesn't appear that all of Marc Jacobs's stolen Spring 2012 samples were found.

 Herein, a look at some of the most brazen, lucrative, and strange thefts in fashion.